msharma84/Technical_Concepts/Java.md

     integerSet.forEach(System.out::println);
      ```

-- How do you create a stream from an array?
+- How do you create a stream from an array

      ```
     Integer[] numberArray = {1, 2, 3, 4, 5};